sysco-middleware/sysco-middleware.github.io/_posts/2016-04-21-HowTo-fix-Maven-in-OSB.md

 ## Connecting with Oracle Maven repository
 In order to enable Maven to work from within JDeveloper and command line we have to establish connection with Oracel Maven repository.
 That is easier said than done as due to the legal reasons Oracle Maven repository requires SSL encryption and Oracle Single Sign On to access it.
 Therefore we must follow these steps:

 1.)
+Register your 'Oracle Single Sign On' account with Oracle Maven repositor:

+  Open [https://maven.oracle.com](https://maven.oracle.com) web page in your browser and on that page you will have link to registration page on which you can register your SSO account with Oracle Maven repository

+2.)
 Set ORACLE_HOME environment variable to your middleware home and not to your database home.
 E.g. in Linux/Unix environment:

   export ORACLE_HOME=/u01/app/Oracle/Middleware

   The best option is to put it in shell startup file like: .profile or .bashrc

-2.)
+3.)
 Set MAVEN_HOME environment variable to your middleware Maven home.
 E.g. in Linux/Unix environment:

   export MAVEN_HOME=/u01/app/Oracle/Middleware/oracle_common/modules/org.apache.maven_3.2.5

   Again, the best option is to put it in shell startup file like: .profile or .bashrc

-3.)
+4.)
 Download the wagon-http version 2.8 shaded JAR file from Maven Central:

   [http://central.maven.org/maven2/org/apache/maven/wagon/wagon-http/2.8/wagon-http-2.8-shaded.jar](http://central.maven.org/maven2/org/apache/maven/wagon/wagon-http/2.8/wagon-http-2.8-shaded.jar)